All relevant sustainability aspects at one glance

 The GRAS Index aims to unite any sustainability indicator that is relevant for the assessment of agricultural products and their sustainable origin in order to provide the users with a better overview and understanding.

-Explore the full range of functionalities of the free GRAS tool as a registered user and evaluate the sustainability of your own area of interest!
+Explore all the features of the new GRAS Tool+, so you can better evaluate the sustainability risks for your area of interest!

 A comprehensive value which provides all relevant sustainability information